Screenly/Anthias/README.md

 # Screenly OSE -- Digital Signage for the Raspberry Pi

-## Learn More

 To learn more about Screenly, please visit the official website at [ScreenlyApp.com](http://www.screenlyapp.com).
+On the official site, you'll find the complete installation instructions, along with a live-demo of Screenly.